How to watch La Liga for free on Sky Sports TV in the UK - full fixtures list

 RadioTimes.com brings you the complete guide on how to watch La Liga on TV and live stream in the UK

-La Liga has returned with every game live and free for Sky Sports customers to begin the restart.
+La Liga is back with every game live and free for Sky Sports customers to begin the restart.

-Barcelona and Real Madrid have eased back into the action with resounding wins, and the title race is still very much alive.
+Real Madrid may have taken the top spot at the weekend, Barcelona’s win against Athletic Bilbao has both teams currently tied at the top with 68 points.

-Lionel Messi will be able to showcase his supreme talent with Barcelona, while Zinedine Zidane’s Madrid continue to breathe down their neck.
+Sevilla and Real Sociedad have capitalised on a stuttering campaign for Atletico Madrid, ensuring a range of exciting clashes coming up.

-Sevilla and Real Sociedad have capitalised on a stuttering campaign for Diego Simeone’s Atletico Madrid, ensuring a range of exciting clashes coming up.
+Celta Vigo have recorded the most eye-catching result of the return so far following a 6-0 rout of Alaves who currently sit above them in the table.

 RadioTimes.com brings you the complete guide on how to watch La Liga on TV in the UK including a full list of La Liga fixtures on TV.